joshdeburr/Insurance-Fraud-Anomaly-Detection/README.md

 # Healthcare Claims Fraud Detection Analysis

 ## Overview
-This project analyzes healthcare claims data to identify providers with potentially anomalous billing behavior.
-By aggregating claim-level data and applying statistical techniques, the analysis highlights providers whose patterns deviate significantly from the norm.
+This purpose of this project is to analyze healthcare claims data to identify providers that have potentially abnormal billing behavior.
+By gathering and combining claim-level data and applying statistics techniques, the analysis highlights providers with patterns that deviates significantly from the norm.

 ---

 ## Objective
-To detect healthcare providers with unusual billing activity by analyzing:
+Figure out which healthcare providers have unusual billing activity by analyzing:
 - Average reimbursement per claim
 - Claims per patient
 - Combined risk indicators